Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Introduction

 Over the past quarter century, statistical causal inference has made significant advancements, leading to its widespread adoption across diverse disciplines, including healthcare, economics, and education.
 These methods offer a framework to uncover relationships that go beyond associations, enabling researchers to address causal questions directly.
 However, many studies proceed with selecting estimation techniques without first clearly articulating the causal question or specifying the target of estimation \citep{goetghebeur2020formulating}.
 This lack of clarity can undermine the reliability, interpretability, or comparability of conclusions.

 Existing overview papers on causal inference often focus on the properties of specific methods but fail to address broader issues, such as whether the chosen technique aligns with the study's goals or whether the necessary assumptions for causal validity are satisfied.
 This creates challenges for researchers navigating an expanding methodological landscape while attempting to apply these tools effectively to their questions.
 One such area is sports analytics, where causal inference is increasingly recognized as a powerful but underused tool for data-driven decision-making.
-See \citet{lopez2020bigger, wu2021contextual, nakahara2023pitching, dona2023causal, epasinghege2024causal, gibbs2022causal}, and \citet{yam2019lost} for some rare examples of causal analyses in sport.
+See \cite{lopez2020bigger, wu2021contextual, nakahara2023pitching, dona2023causal, epasinghege2024causal, gibbs2022causal}; and \citet{yam2019lost} for some rare examples of causal analyses in sport.
 Sports provide a structured and well-defined setting for causal analysis, with clear objectives, fixed timeframes, and established rules.
 These characteristics facilitate the identification of confounding variables, a key challenge in causal inference, making sports a more tractable domain than many complex scientific fields.
 This clarity enhances the robustness and interpretability of causal estimates, reinforcing the value of causal methods in sports analytics.

-In this article, we provide a tutorial for sports researchers in the form of a case study, focusing on framing causal questions and answering them using causal inference tools, illustrated through a soccer-related re-analysis of the dataset used by \citet{wu2021contextual} to investigate whether crossing is an effective strategy for creating goal-scoring opportunities (shots) in soccer.
+In this article, we provide a tutorial for sports researchers in the form of a case study and simulations, focusing on framing causal questions and answering them using causal inference tools.
+We illustrate this through an analysis investigating whether crossing is an effective strategy for creating goal-scoring opportunities (shots) in soccer.
 In soccer or association football, a ``cross'' is defined as a long pass delivered from a wide area of the field toward a central area near the opponent's goal.
 Crossing has traditionally been regarded as a key offensive strategy, based on the assumption of a positive correlation between the frequency of crosses and the number of goals scored.
 However, recent studies have challenged this belief, presenting evidence of a negative association between open-play crosses and goal-scoring effectiveness \citep{vecer2014crossing, sarkar2018paradox}.